COVID-19 Resources for EMS

-UPDATE (3/26/2020) In response to the COVID-19 Public Health Emergency, the Office of EMS and Trauma has issued an Emergency Rule that addresses EMS workforce issues and data reporting requirements for EMS agencies.
-To read the Emergency Rule, please click.
+UPDATE (8/26/2020) In our continued response to the COVID-19 Public Health Emergency, the Office of EMS and Trauma has issued an Emergency Rule that addresses EMS workforce issues and data reporting requirements for EMS agencies.
+To read the new Emergency Rule, please click.

 UPDATE (7/2/2020) EMS Quick Report Form - click on the version you need (, )

 The Office of EMS and Trauma has established this form to be used by EMS personnel to provide patient care information to the receiving facility upon delivery of the patient until a prehospital care report can be completed and submitted through GEMSIS Elite.
 This new Quick Report complies with the Emergency Rule listed above.

 - THIS FORM DOES NOT REPLACE THE NEED TO SUBMIT AN ELECTRONIC PATIENT CARE REPORT (ePCR).

 - Agencies should submit ePCRs to GEMSIS Elite within 24 hours of call completion, and hospitals may access those patient care reports on Hospital Hub.
 To gain access to Hospital Hub, please contact your Regional EMS Director and they will forward your request.

 - EMS Agencies may adapt this form and place their agency name on it, as long as the minimal information is kept on this document.